z0rzi/dev-dive/README.md

 ### Ideas for future events:

+Date range selector, possibility to:
+- Set min / max
+- Select start date / end date
+- Keep the duration fixed (e.g. should always be one year)
+- Stick to start / end (should follow maximas)
+- Checkbox - only labor days

+---

 Sum of big big big numbers

+---

 Encription of a list of numbers.

+---

 Code compiler

+---

 Self generating code

+---

 Given a string, give all the possible passwords created with this string (with every char used once)

+---

 Roman number calculator

+---

 Alphabetical sort

+---

 Find hamming number
 A Hamming number is a positive integer of the form 2i3j5k, for some non-negative integers i, j, and k.